 Based out of the May Hakongak Community Library and Cultural Centre in Cambridge Bay, Nunavut, the Pitquhirnikkut Ilihautiniq/Kitikmeot Heritage Society is a leader for culture and heritage in Nunavut.
-Founded in 1996, we are guided by an Inuinnaq Executive Director and Inuinnait Board, and are among the territory’s longest established heritage organizations.
+Founded in 1996, we are guided by an Inuinnait Board and are among the territory’s longest established heritage organizations.
 With over 24 years of experience in cultural research and program delivery, we have earned the support and trust of our community, and built solid partnerships and recognition at national and international levels.

 We address projects of critical importance to the revival of Inuit culture, language and history.
 We focus on the critical needs of Inuinnait—a distinct regional group of Inuit living in the Central Canadian Arctic.
 The Inuinnaqtun language—the foundation of Inuinnait culture—has less than 600 fluent speakers remaining.
 By most estimates, it is a language that will be extinct in less than two generations.
 The disappearance of Inuinnaqtun precipitates the loss of culturally unique knowledge, relationships and engagements with the world.